Music and Rafting

 We leave that to the musicians.
 There are a number of place we pass between camps that are great acoustically and/or visually special that the crew will alert the musicians to.
 Some trips we stop and play while other we wait until camp.

 Let’s get you on the river

-We can tailor all the details of a Middle Fork trip to your group.
+We can tailor all the details of a Salmon River trip to your group.
 We will handle every detail.
 All your group needs to do is sit back and soak in the wonders of the river.